Sadrita404/Twin-Key/README.md

 |:-- |:--|
 |Author | Sadrita Neogi|

-### Overview
+### what I have built

 This split keyboard is basically fixes everything annoying about standard typing.
 We took the logic of an ortholinear grid (where everything is predictable) and mashed it together with a column stagger that actually matches how long your fingers are.
-For me this type of form factor keyboard is good for long hours of typing
+For me this type of form factor keyboard is good for long hours of typing.

 ### Why I choose this project?
 So behind choosing this project is basically I love split keyboard and the way it just fold and compact.
 It is easy to carry and it is good for writing for long hours, so I wanted to make one for myself not to buy it but to make it for myself and customisable, so this is the reason I choose this project.

+### what I have learned

+Through out making this project I have learned a lot of thing but the main that I gain strengh is listed below

+* PCB design using KiCad
+* Mechanical keyboard architecture
+* KMK scripting
+* Fusion 360 CAD Work
+* How to choose Part's for project in budget

 ### Features